-Clues will be posted each Saturday on this webpage, as well as the City of Ridgefield Facebook Page, and Instagram Page.
-The final clue will be announced Wednesday, July 22nd.
-You can join the game any time, the clues will remain available through July 29.
+The updated orienteering map will be posted each Saturday on this webpage.
+The final map will be available Saturday, April 24th.
+You can join the game any time, the clues will remain available through April 28th.

 How do we earn points?

-You’ll earn points for each correctly completed Riddle and Evidence Banner.
+You’ll earn points for each location visited and for your final answer solving the mystery.
 You will also receive points for completing the activities on the Explore Your City Game Card.
-Be sure to fill out the blanks completely to assure that you receive the points.

 What do I do with my game card when I have solved the mystery?

-Gameplay will begin with the posting of the first clue on June 20th.
-All completed game cards must be received by 5:00pm July 29th at City Hall.
+Gameplay will begin with the posting of the first map on Saturday, April 3rd.
+All completed game cards must be received by 5:00PM Wednesday, April 28th.
 Game cards can be returned via email, mail or hand delivery to:

 Mail: City of Ridgefield, PO Box 608, Ridgefield, WA 98642

 Hand Delivery: Grey Payment Drop Box, 230 Pioneer St, Ridgefield WA 98642